 I hope to have the opportunity to host a ping pong tournament or a social visit with many of you in this coming year at our new-ish office located in Gold Hill Mesa.
 Gold Hill Mesa being one of our larger clients at this time has been a wonderful place for an office, in part because it’s a five-block walk from my house.
 My first office was in the same building, but a very small windowless room through 2020 until July of 2021.
 It was July when I opened up the current suite that we’re in today, Suite 175.
 Additional space was needed for growth.
 As was my desire for a proper office with good light and a place for a conference (ping pong) table.

-Within days of the new lease and office space, Urban Landscapes hired Sherry MacWilliam, who has been an absolute rock star!
-I have introduced Sherry to some of you over the past few months, and I can’t wait to introduce her to more of you.
-She complements my planning and landscape architecture skill sets very well with her strong horticultural background and experience with construction companies.
-It is my hope that she will be contributing to this blog in the upcoming months as well with some of her passions for therapy gardens and vast knowledge of plant material.
+Within days of the new lease and office space, I hired Sherry MacWilliam, an absolute rock star!
+If you haven’t yet met Sherry, let me know.
+Sherry’s strong horticultural background and experience with the construction side is an excellent complement to the company.
+She will be contributing to this blog in the upcoming months regarding some of her passions for therapy gardens.

 There you have my ramblings for the week.
 I wish for you all to have a wonderful and safe upcoming Holiday Season.
 I hope to see and hear from you all soon!